IsaacSchemm/DeviantArtFs/README.md

 An F# library (.NET Standard 2.0) to interact with the [DeviantArt / Sta.sh API.](https://www.deviantart.com/developers/http/v1/20160316)
 Uses [FSharp.Data](http://fsharp.github.io/FSharp.Data/) to parse JSON.

-Not all response objects are consumable from within languages other than F#.
+Not all features/objects can be used from languages other than F#.
 If you want more C# / VB.NET compatibility, you'll need to make additions to this project (feel free to send pull requests) or write a wrapper library.

+Much of the library is still untested - use at your own risk.

 ## Currently unsupported features

-* Much of this library is not consumable from languages other than F#.
-If you want C# / VB.NET support, you'll probably need to add wrapper types and functions returning Task<...> (feel free to send pull requests), or write your own wrapper library.
 * The "expand" parameter (user.details, user.geo, etc) is not currently supported.
-* Much of the library is still untested - use at your own risk.

 ## Supported endpoints